fNIRS/snirf/README.md

 | SNIRF_HOMER3   | https://github.com/fNIRS/snirf_homer3/archive/master.zip|
 | pysnirf     | https://github.com/fNIRS/pysnirf/archive/master.zip       |

+[This page](https://github.com/BUNPC/Homer3/wiki/Standalone-SNIRF-loading-and-saving) provides examples of how to work with Snirf files using the [Homer3](https://github.com/BUNPC/Homer3) interface.

 ## How to participate

 You can use a number of methods to provide your feedback to the working